-Active release techniques are a type of soft tissue therapy that helps relieve tight muscles and muscular adhesions, greatly reducing joint stress or muscular pains.
+Active release technique is a type of soft tissue therapy that helps relieve tight muscles and muscular adhesions, greatly reducing joint stress or muscular pains.

-Pain and tightness is usually result of overused muscles, which contribute to scar tissue formation, tears, pulls, strains and inflammation.
-This natural treatment targets connective tissues, major muscle groups, tendons and ligaments.
-Active release technique restores normal mobility between muscular tissue and nerves.
+Pain and tightness is usually the result of overused muscles, which contribute to scar tissue formation, tears, pulls, strains, and inflammation.
+This natural treatment targets connective tissues, major muscle groups, tendons, and ligaments.
+The active release technique restores normal mobility between muscular tissue and nerves.

-- Restore normal contractile and elastic properties to the muscles
+- It restores normal contractile and elastic properties to the muscles

-- Restore normal gliding mechanics between adjacent structures
+- Restores normal gliding mechanics between adjacent structures

 - Carpal tunnel and other peripheral nerve entrapment’s